eduardaclx/eduardaclx/README.md

    ### ✨ General Informations

-   🏢 Inter Developer at Safra
+   🏢 Intern Developer at Safra
    <br>
    📚 Analysis and Systems Development Student at SPTECH
    <br>